Jordon Sweet: Western Bulldogs (2019–2023)

 Sweet stayed behind other young ruckman Tim English in the pecking order of team selection.
 He got his chance to debut when main ruckman Stefan Martin was rested in the 5th round of the 2021 AFL season.
 On debut, Sweet collected eight disposals and 31 hitouts.
 He was omitted the next week, but again returned in Round 8 when Martin was out with Achilles soreness.
 He kicked his first career goal in that game.

 Port Adelaide (2024–present)

 At the conclusion of the 2023 AFL season, Sweet requested a trade back to his native South Australia to play for Port Adelaide.
 Sweet made his debut for Port Adelaide during Round 6 of the 2024 AFL season at the MCG against Collingwood.

 Statistics

-Statistics are correct to the end of the 2024 season.